cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Which setting to use depends on the business requirements as the operation might generate some downtime for the applications, from a few seconds to minutes based on the actual database workload.

+### Display cluster availability status during upgrade

+At any time convey the high availability status of the cluster, for example `OK`, `Failover in progress`, `Switchover in progress`, `Upgrade in progress` or `Upgrade failed`.

 ## Level 3 - Full Lifecycle